mrspeaker/teletest/README.md

 	1. who cares?
 	2. shouldn't you be working , anyway?
 (Yes.
 But this is more fun.
 Also, I just told folks I _am_ working.)
-		- reconaissance.
+		- reconnaissance.
 (I work at GitHub so this is actually related to my work.)  add voice chat to this.

-PRO TIP: Hit `CTRL+SHIFT+M` (or `COMMAND+SHIFT+M` on Mac?) to render this Markdown document in another pane.
-It updates with all the live changes.

 *HERE YOU GO!
 [TeleTest](https://github.com/mrspeaker/teletest)*
 		Woo!
 Thanks @mrspeaker!
     - No problem xD - need to automate the committing!

+PRO TIP: Hit `CTRL+SHIFT+M` (or `COMMAND+SHIFT+M` on Mac?) to render this Markdown document in another pane.
+It updates with all the live changes.

 **Neat work on Teletype yo! :thumbs_up:**